amanchadha/iSeeBetter/README.md

 cp pyflow*.so ..
 ```

-Step 2: Train or test iSeeBetter using the instructions below.
+Step 2: Train or test iSeeBetter using the instructions in the relevant sections below.

 ## Elevator Pitch